Craig Gerber (baseball): Youth and high school

-Born in Chicago, Illinois, Craig Gerber grew up in San Bernardino, California, where he was a standout in baseball, football, and basketball.
+Born in Chicago, Illinois, Craig Gerber grew up in San Bernardino, California, where he was a standout in baseball and football.
 He attended San Bernardino's Cajon High School and was the first Cajon graduate to become a professional athlete.
-A left-hand hitting, right-handed infielder, Gerber was a three-year varsity starter in baseball, being selected to all-state teams twice and leading Cajon to its first-ever baseball state playoff birth in that time.
-In football, Gerber quarterbacked Cajon's varsity football team for two years.
+A left-hand hitting, right-handed infielder, Gerber was a three-year varsity starter in baseball, being selected to all-state teams twice and ending his senior season with a .528 batting average.
+In football, Gerber quarterbacked Cajon's varsity football team for two years, after seeing varsity playing time in his sophomore year.
+Gerber's arrival would eventually help transform the young school's run-heavy offense into a stronger dual threat, with the new passing element being described at the end of Gerber's senior season as, "the most prolific passing attack in San Bernardino County."
+Following a 2-7 season, Cajon finished Gerber's junior year at 6-4, and his senior year at 8-3.
+Cajon's first-ever state playoff berths for football and baseball were in Gerber's junior year - a year that began with Gerber suffering a broken collarbone in its first football game.
 In his senior year, Gerber received an honorable mention in the Joe Namath National Prep Sports Magazine for 1977, and won Cajon's Ken Hubbs Award (with the overall award going to future Professional Football Hall of Fame player Ronnie Lott).

 The Cajon baseball program recognizes exceptional infield play with its annual Craig Gerber Award for Best Infielder.

 College

-Gerber attended college at California Polytechnic State University, San Luis Obispo, from 1978 to 1981, playing baseball for coach Berdy Harr and serving as team captain his senior year.
+Gerber attended college as a business major at California Polytechnic State University, San Luis Obispo, playing baseball from 1978 to 1981 for coach Berdy Harr and serving as team captain his senior year.
 Gerber was awarded a full four-year athletic scholarship to Cal Poly SLO, and was the only baseball player his freshman year so awarded, with the rest going to junior college transfer players.
 Gerber's college years included two seasons (1978 and 1979) with the Clarinda (Iowa) A's summer amateur baseball club, and one year (1981) with the Santa Maria (California) Indians semi-pro baseball team.

-A flexible multi-position infielder, Gerber took over the position of shortstop his freshman year at Cal Poly SLO from future Baseball Hall of Fame player Ozzie Smith, who graduated in 1977.
+A flexible multi-position infielder, Gerber took over the position of shortstop his freshman year at Cal Poly SLO from future Baseball Hall of Fame player Ozzie Smith (who graduated in 1977), was awarded the Robert Mott Award for top freshman baseball player, and was selected all-California Collegiate Athletic Association first team at second base his sophomore year.

 Near the end of Gerber's senior year, Harr was quoted saying, "[Gerber has] thrown better, hit better and run better than Ozzie did when he was here.
 I have as much confidence of Craig being a success in the big leagues as I did of Ozzie when he was leaving."